Frequently Asked Questions

 What makes Tradewinds different from traditional schools?

-Gifted children don't just need more work—they need different work.
-Unlike the traditional "teacher in front of classroom" model of education, Tradewinds personalizes core reading and math curriculum individually, so that each learner can learn at the pace their minds demand.
-This is possible thanks to AI-powered tutoring, facilitated and supported by skilled teaching and coaching.
-This also allows flexibility for project based approaches to science, social studies, and more.
-Finally, social-emotional support is woven throughout every day to help learners navigate the unique challenges of being gifted.
+Gifted children don't need more work—they need different work.
+Tradewinds personalizes core reading and math curriculum individually, so each scholar learns at the pace their mind demands.
+Adaptive technology, facilitated by skilled teachers, makes this possible.
+This also allows flexibility for project-based approaches to science, social studies, and more.
+Social-emotional support is woven throughout every day to help scholars navigate the unique challenges of being gifted.

-How does Tradewinds personalize core curriculum for each student's level?
+How does Tradewinds personalize core curriculum for each scholar's level?

-Our AI-powered personalized learning adapts to each student's abilities, allowing them to soar as high as their mastery can take them.
-Rather than following a one-size-fits-all curriculum, students progress through material at their own pace, with AI helping to identify gaps, suggest challenges, and provide immediate feedback.
-We are in talks with the team at Alpha School to license their 2 Hour Learning platform for our core curriculum.
-You can learn more from their white paper.
+Our adaptive learning technology adapts to each scholar's abilities, allowing them to soar as high as their mastery can take them.
+Rather than following a one-size-fits-all curriculum, scholars progress through material at their own pace, with technology helping to identify gaps, suggest challenges, and provide immediate feedback.

 What is project-based learning and why is it important for gifted kids?

-Project-based learning is a teaching approach where students gain deep knowledge through active exploration of real-world challenges and questions.
-For gifted children, this is crucial because it provides a high ceiling—there's no limit to how far they can take their learning.
+Project-based learning is a teaching approach where scholars gain deep knowledge through active exploration of real-world challenges and questions.
+For gifted children, this provides a high ceiling—there's no limit to how far they can take their learning.
 Instead of being constrained by grade-level expectations, they can dive deeply into complex topics, make connections across disciplines, and develop critical thinking skills that match their intellectual abilities.
 Projects give them the space to pursue their intense interests while building skills in research, collaboration, and creative problem-solving.

 What about social-emotional learning?

-We understand that gifted children often experience asynchronous development—their intellectual abilities may far exceed their social or emotional development.
-We provide dedicated social-emotional curriculum to help students navigate perfectionism, intensity, and the unique challenges of thinking differently.
-Being among a community of like-minded peers who understand what it's like is also a crucial part of the experience.
+Gifted children often experience asynchronous development—their intellectual abilities may far exceed their social or emotional development.
+We provide dedicated social-emotional curriculum to help scholars navigate perfectionism, intensity, and the unique challenges of thinking differently.
+Being among a cohort of intellectual peers who understand what it's like is a crucial part of the experience.
+Learn more about our SEL approach.

 What is the tuition?